 History of Scampston Hall

 Most of the picture collection was bought by Sir William St. Quintin, 4th Bart in the late C18th.
 It includes several works by Thomas Gainsborough, a personal friend and near neighbour of Sir William when they were staying in Bath for the season.
+The collection also includes paintings by other notable artists such as Batoni, Romney, Lely and Kneller.
 The porcelain collection was established by Lord Hillingdon and includes many noteworthy items.

 The St. Quintin family - and the Legards for that matter - have managed to pass through the centuries without making any serious impact on the national scene, being content as country farmers and landowners.
 A partial exception was Sir William St. Quintin 3rd Bart who, as a Member of Parliament for Hull, became Receiver-General for Ireland and a Lord Commissioner of the Treasury.
 These were profitable posts and his new found wealth enabled him to buy the Scampston Estate.